-The Faculty has its own designated area within the school, with eight classrooms, equipped with ceiling-mounted projectors, and a faculty/seminar room used for some sixth form classes and clubs.
-We also have on our doorstep the BMS Library and Resources Centre.
-This is run by a professional librarian who keeps the library stocked with up-to-date children’s and adult fiction as well as non-fiction texts, newspapers and magazines.
+The English Faculty has its own designated area within the school, with eight classrooms equipped with ceiling-mounted projectors, and a faculty/seminar room used for some Sixth Form classes and clubs.
+We also have on our doorstep the BMS Library Resource Centre.
+This is run by a professional librarian who keeps the Library stocked with up-to-date children and adult fiction as well as non-fiction texts, newspapers and magazines.
 All students in Years 7-9 visit the Library every fortnight as part of their English curriculum.

 Years 7-9 Curriculum

-In KS3 we balance the nurturing of creativity and literary sensitivity with the development of written accuracy and appropriateness of register over a wide variety of tasks.
-Our units of work include Shakespeare, Poetry, Non-fiction, Pre-1914 prose, Creative writing and Contemporary novels/drama.
+In Key Stage 3 we balance the nurturing of creativity and literary sensitivity with the development of written accuracy and appropriateness of register over a wide variety of tasks.
+Our units of work include: Shakespeare, Poetry, Non-Fiction, Pre-1914 Prose, Creative Writing and Contemporary Novels/Drama.
 We operate a spiral curriculum in which we are constantly revisiting skills at an increasingly sophisticated level, whilst teaching new skills and vocabulary which will prepare our students for the demands of I/GCSE.

 Co-curricular, Enrichment, Extension and Support

-- Y7-9 Book Club – this weekly lunchtime club is held in our seminar room.
-The students discuss books they have enjoyed, engage in group reading of particular texts and enjoy quizzes and book craft activities.
+- Year 7-9 Book Club – This weekly lunchtime club is held in our seminar room.
+The students discuss books they have enjoyed, engage in group reading of particular texts and enjoy quizzes and book craft activities